What is ACV in SaaS?

 On the other hand, a low ACV can also be a sign that you can easily attract paying customers.
 Having a product that is so good that people are willing to pay money to give it a try can be a huge boost to new SaaS companies, even if the initial paid package is only a few dollars above a free trial.

-Check out our complete deep dive series on SaaS metrics if you’d like to go even deeper!
+Check out our complete article series on SaaS metrics if you’d like to learn more!
+Also, if you’d like to go even deeper, reserve your spot in my SaaS metrics and financial modeling online course today!